 To try and combat this, let’s look at some small ways we can alleviate the stresses brought on at this time of year.
 Self-care at Christmas needs to be more of a priority, so if you have any suggestions to add make sure to pop them in the comments below too.

 There’s an unspoken sentiment around Christmas that we should all be happy and joyful.
 For the most part that’s true, but actually, Christmas can throw up some complex feelings for people.
-Those of us who have had family or friends that are no longer with them, for example, can find this time of year particularly challenging.
+Those of us who have had family or friends that are no longer with us, for example, can find this time of year, particularly challenging.
 I remember the first Christmas after my dad died; seeing his chair empty at the table during Christmas dinner was really horrible.

 Other emotional factors come into play at Christmas too.
-It’s a time people can feel quite lonely, even if they do have a lot of family around them.
+It’s a time when people can feel quite lonely, even if they do have a lot of family around them.
 It can be hard for those who may be estranged from their partners or children, or for those who struggle with seasonal depression, for example.